Currencies and the Spot Market

 In spot forex the market-maker is nearly always counterparty to the trade on both the buy and sell side.

 While the solvency of major banks isn’t a cause of concern, that can’t be said of some of the smaller lesser regulated providers that serve retail clients.

-In summary, an over the counter transaction is less transparent and more open to manipulation than is a similar transaction through a futures exchange.
+The existence of a market-maker acting as middle-man means that an over the counter transaction is less transparent and more open to manipulation than is a similar transaction through a futures exchange.

 How Does Futures Trading Work?